hxtk/Road-Trip-Router/README.md

 ## Developing

-We try to follow the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html).
-The project
+We try to follow the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html), but it is not necessary to be perfect.
+Feel free to submit pull requests or issues regarding code style and idioms if they are strictly incorrect, else prefer consistency with code already found.

+Bazel `BUILD` and `WORKSPACE` files should follow the best practices defined at [Bazel and Java](https://docs.bazel.build/versions/master/bazel-and-java.html) and [Best Practices](https://docs.bazel.build/versions/master/best-practices.html).

 ### Deploying / Publishing